SomeOddCodeGuy/WilmerAI/README.md

   allowing a 24GB video card to run as many models that would fit individually on the card as you have hard drive space for.

+## Connecting to Wilmer

+Wilmer exposes several different APIs on the front end, allowing you to connect most applications in the LLM space to it.

+Wilmer exposes the following APIs that other apps can connect to it with:

+- OpenAI Compatible v1/completions
+- OpenAI Compatible chat/completions
+- Ollama Compatible api/generate
+- Ollama Compatible api/chat

+On the backend, Wilmer is capable to connecting to various APIs, where it will send its prompts to LLMs.
+Wilmer currently is capable of connecting to the following API types:

+- OpenAI Compatible v1/completions
+- OpenAI Compatible chat/completions
+- Ollama Compatible api/generate
+- Ollama Compatible api/chat
+- KoboldCpp Compatible api/v1/generate (non-streaming generate)
+- KoboldCpp Compatible /api/extra/generate/stream (streaming generate)

+Wilmer supports both streaming and non-streaming connections, and has been tested using both Sillytavern and Open WebUI.

 ## Key Features

 - **Assistants Powered by Multiple LLMs in Tandem**: Incoming prompts can be routed to "categories", with each category